 - Update my digital wares: Facilitating a professional development session requires one to sequence ideas, create or update notes, lessons and worksheets.
 As technology is constantly changing, running a workshop makes the facilitator recheck all of these support materials before starting the event.
 Normally, I post these revisions on SlideShare for open public access.

 - D’oh moments: After the session was over, there was second-guessing of how the session went.
 Something like, “Why didn’t I mention that H5P Virtual Tours allowed students to insert their own images easily?”
-Or, “I should have thought of have those numbers at the ready for this session.”
+Or, “I should have thought of having those numbers at the ready for this session.”
 These are important matters as the next time I share; I will not forget these items.